Intermarkets' Privacy Policy

 —Misanthropic Humanitarian

 Good morning boys and girls and everything in between.
-What a trying week it has been.
-Before we enter the Prayer Revival just a few housekeeping matters to take care of.
-(Rulz for those of you in Whitefish Bay)
+Before we enter the Prayer Revival just a few house keeping matters to go over.
+(Rulz for those of you in Tacoma)

 1) This is an open thread.
-Feel free to lurk, opine and/or bloviate within the AoSHQ guidelines.
+Feel free to lurk, opine and/or bloviate.

 Continue reading